 Los Angeles High-Net Worth Divorce Attorney

-Berenji & Associates is conveniently located in downtown Los Angeles and Beverly Hills.
+Contact the attorneys from Berenji & Associates at (310) 271-6290.
+Our offices are conveniently located in downtown Los Angeles and Beverly Hills.

 - 1 High-Net Worth Divorce Overview

 - 1.1 Q: I have never worked during the marriage how will my attorney fees get paid?

 - 1.2 Q: How can I make sure that the high standard of living I enjoyed during the marriage is maintained after divorce?

 - 1.3 Q: After I file divorce do I need to continue living in the same house with my husband?